lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (g) Prayer can get it.

-2\.There are seasons when these showers fall.
+2\.
+There are seasons when these showers fall.

 (a) In the house of God.